The purpose of this policy is to outline department policy and guidance on selecting suitable teaching and learning resources for students.

 - the school community is informed of possible controversial texts prior to their use in classrooms

-- considers the words, behaviour, images or themes of the resources in terms of the:
+- consider the words, behaviour, images or themes of the resources in terms of the:

 - impact on the audience age group